Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Equivalency of ODI and PPE

-With the equivalence between the RPR-ODI and the PPE established, this work will now focus on exploring key theoretical aspects of ODI/PPE for pressure reconstruction and addressing several interesting questions, for example: (i) what is the precise sense of the solution obtained from the ODI or equivalent PPE of~\eqref{eq: linear system} (see Sect.~\ref{sec: Well-posedness of the Neumann problem} and \ref{sec: underdetermined regu})? (ii) Why is ODI/PPE robust against random noise, and why does it appear to perform particularly well with high-resolution data (see Sect.~\ref{sec: robustness of ODI/PPE})? (iii) If {the} ODI and PPE are equivalent, why do some observe that the ODI demonstrates greater robustness compared to certain implementations of the PPE (see Sect.~\ref{sec: one point DBC})? (iv) What insights can we gain from ODI/PPE, and how can we make further improvements (see the notes and remarks scattered in the rest of the current work)?
+With the equivalence between the RPR-ODI and the PPE established, this work will now focus on exploring key theoretical aspects of ODI/PPE for pressure reconstruction addressing: (i) what is the precise sense of the solution obtained from the ODI or equivalent PPE of~\eqref{eq: linear system} (see Sect.~\ref{sec: Well-posedness of the Neumann problem} and \ref{sec: underdetermined regu})? (ii) Why is ODI/PPE robust against random noise, and why does it appear to perform particularly well with high-resolution data (see Sect.~\ref{sec: robustness of ODI/PPE})? (iii) If {the} ODI and PPE are equivalent, why do some observe that the ODI demonstrates greater robustness compared to certain implementations of the PPE (see Sect.~\ref{sec: one point DBC})? (iv) What insights can we gain from ODI/PPE, and how can we make further improvements (see the notes and remarks scattered throughout the rest of the current work)?

+The discussions that follow primarily build on established results from the well-posedness of Poisson equations, linear algebra, estimation theory, and numerical analysis.
+Together, they provide a unified framework for analyzing and refining ODI/PPE-based methods for pressure field reconstruction.